developers

 });

-There are two key tasks that this module performs:
+There are three key tasks that this module performs:

-That's all the code you need to carry out the main and rendered process of Electron.
+That's all the code you need to carry out Electron's main and renderer process.

 Create the Electron App Renderer Process